JuliaGraphs/Graphs.jl/docs/src/linalg.md

 # Linear Algebra

-*LightGraphs.jl* provides the following matrix operations on both directed and undirected graphs in the `LinAlg` submodule:
+*Graphs.jl* provides the following matrix operations on both directed and undirected graphs in the `LinAlg` submodule:

 ```@index
 Order = [:type, :function]